jakebuhite/news-site/README.md

 ### Technologies
 For this news site, I will be using Node.js, Express.js, Passport.js, and PostgreSQL.
 (Other technologies may be added in the future).

+### Installation
+Once you have downloaded and extracted the news-site folder, simply run the following commands: npm install node app.js